Home > Business > Marketing communication > Metavers and marketing: what practices are needed to address societal and environmental issues?

 • By creating virtual spaces offering new user experiences

-Hidden side of the metaverse: environmental issues
+The hidden face of the metaverse: environmental issues

 However, the subject of metavers is controversial.
 On the one hand, it is revolutionising communication.
 It promises ever more effective marketing strategies thanks to stronger communities and access to a phenomenal volume of data.
-On the other hand, it raises a number of questions about its impact. environmental, societal and ethical impacts.
+On the other hand, it raises a number of questions about its impact. environmental, social and ethical impacts.

 Mark Zuckerberg's announcement has provoked a number of economic players to consider the potential benefits to be gained, without taking the necessary distance from the impact of these nanotechnologies.
 Inès Leonarduzzi, founder of Digital for the Planet, explains that metavers is a cutting-edge field and cannot be applied to everyday uses.
 "It's like offering users mini Paris-Marseille flights with a stopover on the moon, just for the experience.
-It's like Formula 1 for picking up your kids from school.
+It's like Formula 1 for picking up your children from school.

 Societal challenges